 - Successful completion of reading and writing HSPE

 - Ability to pass a WA State police background check and valid social security number are required to register with the state.

-- Upon acceptance into the program, student and parent/guardian are encouraged to participate in the orientation at Cascadia Tech Academy.
+- Upon acceptance into the program, student and parent/guardian are required to attend the orientation at Cascadia Tech Academy.

-- Student membership in HOSA (Future Health Professionals) – optional
+- Student membership in HOSA (Future Health Professionals) – $20

 Lab Time/Theory Time:

 Approximately 50% of the time will be devoted to theory and 50% to lab/clinical, hands-on application.

 Career Opportunities: (*) Indicates more education is required

 - Dental Hygiene Assistant